Watch ‘Power’ Season 5 Teaser: 2018 Release Confirmed By Starz And Plot Details Revealed

 This article contains Season 4 spoilers.

 In the final episode, Tariq official becomes a killer as he gets revenge for his sister and things go from bad to worse for the St. Patrick family.
-While Ray Ray’s death would have satisfied most fans after a heart-wrenching episode 9, Season 5 has more or less confirmed that Dre will be the main antagonist.
+While Ray Ray’s death would have satisfied most fans after a heart-wrenching Episode 9, Season 5 has more or less confirmed that Dre will be the main antagonist.

-The Season 5 of Power teaser, which you can watch below, teases Kanan, Tommy and Ghost collaborating like the old days.
+The Season 5 of Power teaser, which you can watch below, teases Kanan, Tommy, and Ghost collaborating like the old days.
 “The enemy of my enemy is my old friend,” is teased as the New York gangsters stalk Dre, who confirmed his deal with the Jimenez before Kanan could get revenge.

 Dre’s gamble paid off and he has ended up on top of the New York drug game.
 He ruthlessly orchestrated the murder of Julio and proclaims “there are advantages to being underestimated.”